Click on a question

 of practice questions for the tests online, from the counseling office at all campuses,

-and from the Testing Center in building T on the Santa Maria campus.
+and from the Testing Center on the Santa Maria campus.

 If you want to review Algebra or higher math, you may also purchase START Math Practice

 Tests from the college Book Store on each campus.
 Top of Page